Born in 1950, Ibe, Democratic Republic of Congo.

 Collection Gervanne et Matthias Leridon, Paris, France

-Fondation Alliances, Casablanca, Maroc
+Fondation Alliances, Casablanca, Morocco

-Smithsonian, National museum of African Art, Washington, USA
+Smithsonian National Museum of African Art, Washington, USA